myklemykle/stateless/README.md

 `stub/`
   - A test contract that provides the same `list_minters()` API as does a Mintbase contract

-`tests/sim/`
-  - A few tests for the NEAR Simulator (deprecated & doesn't cover everything)

 `tests/sandbox/`
   - A comprehensive set of sandbox tests, which exercise the contract against a live blockchain.